Anas-Nasir/Inventory-MS/README.md

 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+#From Line 33-36 added 2 new fields for max and min inventory
+#Added default min and max values to both constructors
+#Added getter and setter methods
+#Added min and max inventory to both InhousePart and OutsourcedPart so it can be set to default
+#Renamed the file to db110 instead of the original 102
+#Line 112-120 added a new method to validate the new inventory value before setting it for a limit.
+Checks if the new inventory value is within range defined by minInv other throws an exception

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: